-1. The Workers' Compensation Act, 2013 (the "Act") allows the Workers' Compensation Board (WCB) to establish the Second Injury and Re-Employment Reserve.
-This is consistent with the WCB's authority to set up a reserve(s) to meet losses from any disaster or other circumstance the liability for which would, in the opinion of the WCB, unfairly burden the employers in any class (Section 145).
+1. The Workers' Compensation Act, 2013 (the "Act") authorizes the Workers' Compensation Board (WCB) to establish the Second Injury and Re-Employment Reserve.
+The WCB may set up a reserve(s) to meet losses from any disaster or other circumstance the liability for which would, in the opinion of the WCB, unfairly burden the employers in any class (Section 145).

-- 2. The purpose of the Second Injury and Re-Employment Reserve (the "reserve") is to: - a.
-Provide employers with cost relief on claims attributed to an earlier work-related injury. - b.
-Provide employers cost relief on compensable claims that may involve a worker's preexisting condition. - 3.
-The reserve is set at one per cent of benefit liabilities (POL 14/2017, Funding).
+- 2. The purpose of the Second Injury and Re-Employment Reserve (the "reserve") is to provide employers with cost relief for claims: - a.
+Attributed to an earlier work-related injury. - b.
+Involving a worker's pre-existing condition. - 3.
+The reserve is set through the Funding policy (POL 14/2017).